Empirical.RdDensity, distribution function, quantile function, and random generation for the empirical distribution based on a set of observations

 $$r = \frac{p - \hat{p}_{i-1}}{\hat{p}_i - \hat{p}_{i-1}}$$

-uses the above two equations when discrete=FALSE
+The function qemp uses the above two equations when discrete=FALSE.

 Generating Random Numbers From the Empirical Distribution

-simply calls the R function sample
+The function remp simply calls the R function sample to

-sample the elements of obs
+sample the elements of obs with replacement.

-) for the empirical distribution based on the data
+random sample (remp) for the empirical distribution based on the data

-contained in the vector obs
+contained in the vector obs.

 Chambers, J.M., W.S.
 Cleveland, B. Kleiner, and P.A.
 Tukey.
 (1983).
 Graphical Methods for Data Analysis.
 Duxbury Press, Boston, MA, pp.11–16.